stpierre/crashes/README.rst

 ===========================
- Bike Crash Data Analytics
+ Bike Collision Data Analytics
 ===========================

-This repository contains a set of Python modules that process and analyze public accident report data from the Lincoln (Nebraska) Police Department in order to gather statistics about crashes that involve a bicycle.
+This repository contains a set of Python modules that process and analyze public accident report data from the Lincoln (Nebraska) Police Department in order to gather statistics about collisions that involve a bicycle.

 This README documents the code.
 The results of the data can be found